Myanmar junta releases thousands of jailed anti-coup protesters

 In February, the junta released around 23,000 prisoners, with some rights groups at the time fearing the move was to free up space for opponents of the military as well as to cause chaos in communities.

-Ousted leader Suu Kyi, who has been under house arrest since the coup, asked the people of Myanmar to stay "united" in the face of military rule, her lawyers relayed Tuesday as she reappeared in a junta court.
+Ousted leader Suu Kyi, who has been detained since the coup, asked the people of Myanmar to stay "united" in the face of military rule, her lawyers relayed Tuesday, as she reappeared in a junta court.

 Suu Kyi, 76, has been hit with an eclectic raft of charges.
 She could face more than a decade in prison if convicted on all counts.